If you have an established online business, what’s the most effective way to grow?

 If your website has thousands of visitors every month—that's great!
 But how many of those visitors join your email list, or buy one of your products?

 If you’re only getting 100 new email subscribers per month, that doesn’t sound like much… unless you do the math and realize that half of those subscribers bought your $1000 product.

 Effective growth is more than just getting results.
-It’s about finding the best bang-for-your buck, the highest return you can earn on an investment of your precious money and time.
+It’s about finding the best bang-for-your-buck, the highest return you can earn on investment of your precious money and time.

 I spent years trying the popular approach of creating more and more content, on as many platforms as possible—but ultimately came to believe that there had to be a better way to grow.

 After reading Essentialism, I started using a less-but-better lense to evaluate each area of my life.
 It took me a while to realize that applied to my marketing strategy, too, but once I did the answer became clear.

 Conversion Rate Optimization (CRO) is the most effective way to grow an online business.
 Here’s why:

 Creating new content on a consistent basis can very quickly become exhausting.

 I’ve often heard bloggers and podcasters refer to the “hamster wheel” of content creation—heck, I’ve used the same phrase myself!

 When you’re just starting out, it’s important to publish new content at least once a week.
 As we teach at Platform University, you’re still developing your “voice” and a unique, compelling perspective that will resonate with a new audience.